 Nitmiluk National Park is dominated by the sandstone cliffs and gorges of Nitmiluk Gorge, or sometimes referred to as Katherine Gorge.
-The traditional homeland of the Jawoyn people, this spectacular park area is just outside of Katherine in the Top End.
+The traditional homeland of the Jawoyn people, this spectacular park area is just outside of Katherine in the Northern Territory.

-The world famous gorge is a completely unique place to visit in the Northern Territory and is widely considered to be one of the state’s top attractions.
+The world famous gorge is one of the best places to visit in the Top End and is widely considered to be a top attraction in the state.
 With 13 connected gorges, Aboriginal rock art, natural swimming holes and waterfalls, and some of the country’s best walks, it’s a place you’ll want to add to your Top End itinerary.

 I spent weeks in Katherine and explored the national park over a few different trips.
 From hiking the Jatbula Trail to spending a few days at Edith Falls/Leliyn, I definitely covered most of the highlights during my visit.
 This guide will help you plan your visit to Nitmiluk National Park, including the best walks and swimming holes to explore.